 Our Department's field of study is nuclear reactions and radiation, their applications, and their consequences.
 We generate, control, and apply nuclear reactions and radiation for the benefit of society and the environment.
-We contribute to the innovations needed for a major global expansion of nuclear energy and to educating the next generation of leaders of the global nuclear energy enterprise, while also laying the foundations for new applications of nuclear and radiation science and technology.

-Fission technology has been synonymous with nuclear power generation since the 1950.
 Today, fission is entering a new era – one in which new-generation reactors, upgraded existing plants, and new fuel cycle strategies will redefine nuclear power's role in the world's overall energy supply. more

 The sun and stars are powered by fusion: nuclear reactions that create heavier elements from lighter ones.
 If this energy source can be harnessed at the human scale, it has the advantages of inexhaustible fuel resources and greatly reduced proliferation and environmental concerns. more